Golf Course Accident

 - Victim injured when hit by another golfer due to overgrown bushes blocking their line of sight

-The Wolfson Law Firm represents victims who have been injured in accidents on the golf course.
+Wolfson & Leon represents victims who have been injured in accidents on the golf course.
 We work on behalf of our clients by filing their claim, negotiating a settlement with insurance companies, and defending their rights in court.
 If you were hurt in a golf course accident, contact us today for your free case evaluation.
 You’ll learn what legal options may be available to you.
 We work on a contingency fee basis, which means you only pay our legal fees when we settle your case.